 - Disorderly conduct/disturbing the peace

 The Delaware Court System

 Depending on the charges you face, your case could end up in one of several Delaware courts.
 Minor misdemeanors and traffic tickets take place in the Justice of the Peace Court.
 Most other misdemeanors and DUI cases occur in the Court of the Common Pleas.
 If you are charged with a felony, the Superior Court has jurisdiction over your case.
-Attorney Andrew Whitehead has experience in all the Delaware courts and can help you navigate the system with ease.
+The attorneys at Whitehead Law have experience in all the Delaware courts and can help you navigate the system with ease.